veerspeaks/react-native-assignment/README.md

-# glitch.house - Take-Home Assignment
+# glitch.house - take home assignment

 Below is a screen recording of a Figma prototype where a student selects tracks in our app.
 The goal is to replicate the shared element transition shown in the video as smoothly as possible using React Native and Expo.